carpentries-incubator/high-dimensional-stats-r/episodes/09-hierarchical.md

 This dendrogram shows similarities/differences in distances between data points.
 Each leaf of the dendrogram represents one of the 20 data points.
-These leaves fuse into branches as height increases.
-Observations that are similar fuse into the same branches and the earlier data points fuse, the more similar these points are in terms of distance separating them.
+These leaves fuse into branches as the height increases.
+Observations that are similar fuse into the same branches.
 The height at which any two data points fuse indicates how different these two points are.
 Points that fuse at the top of the tree are very different from each other compared with two points that fuse at the bottom of the tree, which are quite similar.
 You can see this by comparing the position of similar/dissimilar points according to the scatterplot with their position on the tree.

-How do we identify clusters based on the dendrogram?
-To do this we can make a horizontal cut through the dendrogram at a user-defined height.
+# Identifying clusters based on the dendrogram

+To do this, we can make a horizontal cut through the dendrogram at a user-defined height.
 The sets of observations beneath this cut can be thought of as distinct clusters.
 For example, a cut at height 10 produces two downstream clusters while a cut at height 4 produces six downstream clusters.